Don’t see what you are looking for? Email your questions to firstname.lastname@example.org, and we will get right back to you!

 Based on our data and analysis, we determine a price range for each individual vehicle in our system.
 This range represents the lowest price range that we believe the dealer will accept for the vehicle, factoring in all market, competitor, dealer, and individual vehicle considerations.

-Keep in mind, you must negotiate to have a good chance to achieve the Carjojo price.
+Keep in mind, you must negotiate to have a good chance to achieve the Carjojo Lowest Estimated Price.
 The Carjojo Deal Sheet makes it easy!
 The dealer is not likely to accept the lowest price unless you demonstrate why he should, and what your alternatives are if the dealer does not accept the price.
 All the information and justification you need for negotiation will be clearly presented on your Deal Sheet.

 There is no guarantee that the dealer will sell the vehicle for a price in this range, nor that the dealer will not sell the vehicle for less than the lowest point on the range – sometimes market, competitor, or other conditions can change unexpectedly.
 The Carjojo Deal Sheet contains the most current, relevant, and accurate data available.